jborden/ansible-playbooks/README.md

 # Introduction

-This is a set of (Ansible)[https://github.com/ansible/ansible] tasks to compose a playbook for initializing a server with nginx to host a Java WAR service.
-In particular, for hosting Clojure Web Apps compiled into a WAR file.
+This is a set of [Ansible](https://github.com/ansible/ansible) tasks to compose a playbook for initializing a server with nginx to host a Java WAR file.

 The architecture is composed of multiple docker containers that are linked and managed via docker-compose.
 The architecture is as follows: